 Make sure to give enough time in your meeting to answer questions and to explain why you are implementing this policy.
 Try to focus on some of the positive aspects of progressive discipline–your employees can now trust the process and trends from the discipline policy could lead to job training for everyone, which would enhance their skill set.

 How To Document Progressive Discipline Actions

 If you don’t have them already, you will want to make personnel files for each of your employees.
-This should be where you house their hiring documents, identification copies, and anything else related to their employment.
+This should be where you house their hiring documents, employment contracts, identification copies, and anything else related to their employment.
 Documenting progressive discipline issues is best practice for legal reasons because it provides support for your hiring and firing decisions.